Make Matching Aprons to Commemorate an Event

 Decide Your Apron Fabric, Size, and Ties

 - I suggest a mid-weight fabric.
-I used this plain which is inexpensive, holds the stencil paint nicely, and is easily re-purchased if you need to match in the future.
+I used plain canvas which is inexpensive, holds the stencil paint nicely, and is easily re-purchased if you need to match in the future.
 Poplin offers more color and print options to avoid embellishments if you are so inclined.
 Denim is always a good choice.
-Avoid the light-weight fabrics used for quilting unless you have a specific reason to need it. canvas
+Avoid the light-weight fabrics used for quilting unless you have a specific reason to need it.

 - Since aprons don't have to be an exact fit, mine are all the same size in length and width.
 If your group includes toddlers, tall members of an NBA basketball team, and some Sumo wrestlers you may want to measure and cut accordingly.
 Or find a new friend group.
 (Just kidding).
 I used an apron we have as my guide cutting an extra half-inch at the edges.